syncfusion-content/install-docs/Common/Essential-Studio/Telemetry.md

 <tr>
 <th style="font-size:14px" width="100px">Solution</th>
 <td>
-<p>To resolve this error and prevent the exception from being thrown, you can <a href="#how-to-disable-telemetry-opt-out">disable the telemetry</a> in your application.
+<p>To resolve this error and prevent the exception from being thrown, you can <a href="#how-to-disable-telemetry-opt-out" aria-label="How to disable telemetry opt-out">disable the telemetry</a> in your application.
 This will turn off telemetry data collection entirely.</p>
 </td>
 </tr>
 </table>